HawDevelopment/Vscode-Luau-Analyzer/README.md

 ### Method 2

 Download install [JohnnyMorganz](https://github.com/JohnnyMorganz)'s [luau-analyze-rojo](https://github.com/JohnnyMorganz/luau-analyze-rojo).
 Go to the extensions settings and change `Use Luau Analyze Rojo` to true.
 (You might also need to change `Analyzer Command`)

 Download the latest global types from [here](https://github.com/JohnnyMorganz/luau-analyze-rojo/blob/master/globalTypes.d.lua).
-And set the path to it using the `Vscode-Analyzer-Luau: Set Type Definitions Path` command.
+Name it `globalTypes.d.lua`, or change the defualt in the configuration.

-If youre going with rojo, then you can use the `Vscode-Analyzer-Luau: Set Rojo Project Path` command.
+If your rojo project is not named `defualt.project.json`, then you can change it in the configurations.